We may be able to help you cover the costs of studying at Telford College.

-We will need to see your parents’ income if you are aged between 16-18 at August 31 2023.
+We will need to see your parents’ income if you are aged between 16-18 at the start of your course.
 If you are over 19 and living with parents we will ask for your personal income, not the income of your parents.

 We may be able to give you help towards the following (receipts needed for certain costs):

-You will be eligible to support towards the cost of food/drink while you are at college, if your are aged under 19 at August 31 2023 and the criteria below is met.
-You will receive £17.50 per week which you can use at any time during the day through any of the college’s food and drink outlets.
+You will be eligible to support towards the cost of food/drink while you are at college, if your are aged under 19 at the start of your course and the criteria below is met.
+You will receive a meal allowance per week which you can use at any time during the day through any of the college’s food and drink outlets.